Caron’s transformational treatment for substance use and mental health disorders opens bright futures for teens.

 Highlights of the Teen Program

-Caron’s programs to treat mental health issues and substance use give teens (ages 13 to 18) the direction and support they need to build a foundation for long-term recovery.
+Caron’s Teen Program, located on the Pennsylvania campus, treats mental health issues and substance use for teens (ages 13-18), giving them the direction and support they need to build a foundation for long-term recovery.
 Our empathetic staff uses their depth and breadth of experience to uncover the root causes of a teen’s behaviors and employs proven methods to treat them.

 Clinical excellence and uncompromising patient-centric care are the cornerstones of Caron’s core programming, which includes the Teens Program.
 With more than 60 years of treating substance use disorder and process addictions, Caron emphasizes Recovery for Life and provides teens we treat with lifetime support.
 We view substance use disorder as a chronic treatable brain disease that requires a long-term management plan.